weluvtej/RainbowCoder/README.md

 # RainbowCoder
-Colours of the rainbow are:
+The colours of the rainbow are:

 Red